JuliaGPU/juliagpu.org/post/2021-06-10-cuda_3.3/index.md

 +++
-title = "CUDA.jl 3.1, 3.2 and 3.3"
+title = "CUDA.jl 3.3"
 author = "Tim Besard"
 abstract = """
-  There have been several releases of CUDA.jl in the past couple of months, with many bugfixes and several exciting new features to improve GPU programming in Julia: `CuArray` now supports isbits Unions, CUDA.jl can emit debug info for use with NVIDIA tools, and changes to the compiler make it even easier to use the latest version of the CUDA toolkit."""
+  There have been several releases of CUDA.jl in the past couple of months, with many bugfixes and many exciting new features to improve GPU programming in Julia: `CuArray` now supports isbits Unions, CUDA.jl can emit debug info for use with NVIDIA tools, and changes to the compiler make it even easier to use the latest version of the CUDA toolkit."""
 +++

 {{abstract}}